usps

 The key challenge for sellers is detecting PO Box addresses and routing them correctly.
 If you offer both USPS and UPS/FedEx shipping, you need your system to identify PO Box addresses and restrict them to USPS services.
 Most addresses are easy to detect — they literally say "PO Box" — but Street Addressing formats can slip through because they look like regular street addresses.

 Address validation APIs help here.
 USPS's address validation system identifies PO Box addresses even in street-address format and flags them accordingly.
-Shipping platforms like atoship handle this automatically: when a PO Box address is detected, only USPS services appear in the rate comparison.
+Shipping platforms like atoship handle this automatically: when a PO Box address is detected, only USPS services appear in the Compare Shipping Rates.
 You never accidentally try to ship a PO Box order via FedEx.

 Shipping FROM a PO Box